unworthyEnzyme/go-offline/README.md

 # go-offline
 A cli application for downloading and serving websites on localhost.
 Of course it is not feasible to reverse-engineer the website's backend logic in an automated fashion so this is good for websites with mostly static content like blogs or documentations.
+## Status
+I manage to implement a parallelized crawler and we can configure the number of concurrent tabs open.
+But there is a big problem, the current `visit` function waits for the anchor elements to continue its process, the problem with that is not every hyperlink goes to an html page.
+Some of the hyperlinks are goes to file download, images, videos or a some form of xml(🤨).
+And the problems doesn't end here, redirects, insecure pages, content heavy pages that takes forever to load(puppeteer timeouts and throws an exception in this case).